 Gatlinburg Winter Magic Trolley Ride of Lights

 Explore downtown Gatlinburg aboard a cozy trolley as you “Ooo!” and “Ahhh!” past allof the spectacular LED light displays that represent holiday scenes, plus Smoky Mountain landmarks and wildlife.
-New to 2019, the Ride of Lights now features a costumed storyteller as your guide, a complimentary cup of hot cocoa, and a special gift to thank all for celebrating the season.
+Returning from 2019, the Ride of Lights now features a costumed storyteller as your guide, a complimentary cup of hot cocoa, and a special gift to thank all for celebrating the season.

 Pigeon Forge Driving Tour of Lights